 Another example of the beauty of using a solution like DropBox:

 I might be in London on a trip, and a client emails me and needs a file.
-I can email or text my assistant-with-an-attitude to place the file in a Dropbox folder for me on the main computer in the office.
+I can email or text my assistant at the office to place the file in a Dropbox folder for me on the main computer in the office.
 A minute later (or less) it is synced on my laptop in my hotel room in London.
-I can then retouch the photo / make changes to a document / whatever-it-is-I-needed-to-do.
+I can then retouch the photo / make changes to a document / whatever it is that needs to be done.
 Once I am done and have saved the file, it will automatically sync that file with the same file on my main office computer’s dropbox folder.
 (Same folder structure!)
-And then my assistant can print it and mail it or whatever-it-is-that-needs-to-be-done.
+And then my assistant can print it and mail it or take care of it.
+Elegant!

-While I am recommending must-do stuff … here are two programs that I’d highly recommend.
-They make your life easier:
+While I am recommending must-do stuff, here are two programs that I’d highly recommend – 1Password and Evernote.
+They will make your life easier.

 With Evernote, you keep documents and photos and any clippings, all in one place.
 You can create folders, and you can tag various items.
 I keep note of everything via Evernote.
 It may not sound so impressive when described like that, but I am sure that anyone who uses Evernote would agree with me that it quickly becomes an indispensable part of how you work on a computer on the internet, keeping track of stuff you like and want to refer to again.